 Service, Citizenship, and Tisch College

 Tufts has a reputation for shaping active citizens who give back to the communities of which they are a part, whether those communities are local, national, global, or virtual.
-Driven by the ideals of human rights and democratic participation, active citizens take responsibility for improving conditions and addressing social challenges.
+Driven by the ideals of human rights and democratic participation, active citizens take responsibility for improving conditions and addressing social challenges in their world.

 Tisch College Programs & Funds